-CR AR Competent Not Yet Competent Competent Not Yet Competent Calling Player to Stroke 16.
+Description CR AR Description Competent Not Yet Competent Competent Not Yet Competent 16.
 CR ensures no one enters court until called. nsa. a 17.
 AR indicates next player to stroke.
-18. Referee A in position.
-19. CR calls next player to stroke.
-10.75.00 20.
+Calling 18.
+Referee A in position.
+Player to Stroke 19.
+CR calls next player to stroke.
+19 17, 19 20.
 CR simultaneously makes appropriate hand signal.
 21. CR still when hand signal made.
 10.4 200 22.
 Interpreted ten second rule appropriately.
 10 8 sec.
 23. Audible count from 8 seconds.
 24. Took the shortest route to become Ref A or B. 25.
 Positioning - e.g. Ref A not too close or far from Stroker with good sight line to identify stroking fouls.
 A / B Ref B in good position to call gates, touches, out-balls and Agaris.
 26. Appropriate calls made - Ref A calls time over, stroking, ball touch and sparking fouls.
 Ref B calls touches / gates / Agaris / out-balls if no linesman.